GSA/digitalgov.gov/content/posts/2014-05-13-what-is-a-terms-of-service-and-how-do-i-get-one.md

   - usability
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-384-DigitalGov-TOS-flowchart_v6-Feb-2-2015.jpg" alt="DigitalGov Terms of Service (TOS) flowchart, February 2, 2015" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/DigitalGov-TOS-flowchart_v6-Feb-2-2015-links.pdf)Imagine this: You just found a great online tool that can help you do your federal job 100% better.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-384-DigitalGov-TOS-flowchart_v6-Feb-2-2015.jpg" alt="DigitalGov Terms of Service (TOS) flowchart, February 2, 2015" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/DigitalGov-TOS-flowchart_v6-Feb-2-2015-links.pdf)Imagine this: You just found a great online tool that can help you do your federal job 100% better.
 You’re all ready to download it and start conquering the world when someone asks, &#8220;Have you checked the Terms of Service?&#8221; You’re not sure what they’re talking about, what a Terms of Service is, or why you need one.
 Let’s answer this and more in our [Terms of Service Flowchart](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/900-x-1383-DigitalGov-TOS-flowchart_v6-Feb-2-2015.jpg) (click the image to the right to download your own PDF copy of this chart for reference) and our **Terms of Service FAQ**:

 ### What are Terms of Service (TOS)?